ExCodable/ExCodable/README.md

 ```

-But, if you have to encode/decode manually for some reason, e.g. Nested-Keys ...
+But, if you have to encode/decode manually for some reason, e.g. Alternative-Keys and Nested-Keys ...

 ```swift
 struct TestManualCodable: Codable, Equatable {